Elementor Free vs Elementor Pro: 16 Key Differences

 The Theme Builder feature of Elementor allows you to create the above key parts.

 Each theme part you created with Elementor will replace the part of your active theme.
 For instance, if you create a header with Elementor and publish it, this header will replace the header of your active theme.
-Before publishing the header — as well as other theme elements — Elementor allows you to set a display condition.
-You can either apply the header to the entire website or specific area(s).

-After installing Elementor on your WordPress, you will see a new menu item called Templates on the main dashboard.
-There is an item called Popups under this menu item.
-You will see nothing but a “Get Popup Builder” message when clicking Popups unless you use Elementor Pro.
 Popup Builder is a feature that is only available on the pro version of Elementor.
 You can use this feature to create any sort of popup.
-From ad banners, subscription forms, announcements, and so on.
-You can even use it to create a beautiful website menu like the following.
+From banner ads, subscription forms, announcements, and so on.

-If you have no idea about the concept of the popup you want to create, Elementor offers premade templates you can make use of.
 A popup itself can be displayed on certain pages using certain parameters.
 For instance, you can display a popup on a landing page after the page is fully loaded.
-You can also display a popup based on triggers.
-For instance, you can display a popup after your visitors click a button (like the screencast above).

 If you use WooCommerce to build an online store, then Elementor Pro is a great plugin you can install.
 Elementor Pro comes with a WooCommerce Builder, allowing you to customize every part of WooCommerce.
-You can create a custom single product page, archive product page, shop page, and so on.
-Elementor Pro offers about 6 WooCommerce widgets:

 • Products